 As per the UN database each person consumes between 2,000-5,000 liters of water directly or indirectly through the food consumed every day working out to a staggering figure of 7.3 lakh liters to 18.25 lakh liters annually!

-By a rough estimate, we use around 70% of all freshwater available for agriculture and allied activities while industrial sector absorbs another 20%, leaving just about 10% for domestic use.
-But this supply dynamics cannot remain static with the ever-growing population calling for increased food production and a greater quantity of water for industrial and domestic use.
+By a rough estimate, we use around 70% of all freshwater available for agriculture and allied activities while the industrial sector absorbs another 20%, leaving just about 10% for domestic use.
+However, this supply dynamics must remain dynamic, with the ever-growing population calling for increased food production and more incredible water for industrial and domestic use.
 From where are we going to get this additional supply?

 If futuristic need projections are to be taken seriously, our water needs may burgeon to more than 7 trillion cubic meters in another 35 years!
-What will be the impact of such a situation on the habitats of people?
-Simple, almost 70% of them would be living in water starved areas while today the corresponding figure is just 7%!
-Under such dire predictions can the world close the eyes praying to God to save us without doing anything ourselves?
+What will the impact of such a situation be on people’s habitats?
+Simply put, almost 70% of them would be living in water-starved areas, while today, the corresponding figure is just 7%!
+Under such dire predictions, can the world close its eyes, praying to God to save us without doing anything ourselves?

 By a rough estimate, we use around 70% of all freshwater available for agriculture and allied activities while industrial sector absorbs another 20%, leaving just about 10% for domestic use.